 Corporate Social Responsibility (CSR)

 CSR serves to facilitate and promote a healthy company culture through volunteering, employee engagement and employee resource groups.
 This serves to enhance the image of the company among its peers leading to better hiring, employee retention, increase in productivity and better job satisfaction.
-HR departments must leverage CSR in order to achieve what is expected of them.
+HR departments must leverage CSR to achieve what is expected of them.
 Driving CSR is therefore of utmost importance to HR today.
 It is becoming increasingly clear about why the HR department is needed now more than ever.
-Therefore if you are searching for a HRIS to oversee PTO, wipe out leave and advantages?
+Therefore, if you are searching for a HRIS(Human Resource Information System) to oversee PTO, wipe out leave and advantages?
 HR Payroll systems can help you match with a seller who will best meet your organisation’s requirements.
-Akrivia HCM is a Hire to Retire Suite will help with all needs such as Time and Attendance Systems, Leave Management System, Applicant Tracking System, Payroll Management System, Attendance Management System and a lot more features under one umbrella which is the Best HRMS Software in India.